Skip to Content

 With its antojitos or street food roots, it’s great on its own or served with tortilla chips.
 We like to serve it as a side dish with Mexican and Tex-Mex main dishes.
 Here are some ideas:

-Let me know how you like to serve your Mexican street corn salad in the comments below!
+Let me know how you like to serve your summer corn salad in the comments below!

 grilled Mexican street corn salad in a brown bowl